dougyb83/Lunas-Leopard-Geckos/README.md

 # LUNA'S LEOPARD GECKOS

 Luna's Leopard Geckos are an enthusiastic hobbyist breeder.
-They have been successfully breeding geckos for many years with their most recent aim to reach a wider audience of like minded reptile keepers and provide them with high quality and healthy pets.
+They have been successfully breeding geckos for many years with their most recent aim to reach a wider audience of like-minded reptile keepers and provide them with high quality and healthy pets.

 On this site users will find a brief description of who the client is, reassuring users that they will be purchasing from a reputable breeder.
 Users can also find a catalogue of available geckos along with a FAQ page that will be especially helpful to new keepers.